jeremyosborne/ant_cities/README.md

 - Entities
     * Add component system.
-        * Velocity.
-            * Direction of travel, newtonian physics.
-        * Facing.
+        * Heading
             * With the assumption something can travel in one direction (velocity) and face in another.
 Will deal with line of sight and visual rotation of sprites.
+        * Velocity
+            * Direction of travel + speed.
+Classical mechanics.
+        * VelocityEngine
+            * Controls the velocity.
+            * Add in place velocity changes.
+            * Change properties to normal properties, not the setter stuff.
+        * associated math still needed
+            * courseto(frompoint, topoint)

 - User Interface
     - Separate visual UI from logic simulation.
 Next step on path to multiprocess capable game (UI in one process, game in another).